Health Care and the ADA

 Settlement Agreement: United Spinal Association et al. v.
 Beth Israel Medical Center et al. This settlement agreement contains a comprehensive remedial plan to improve access to health care for patients and hospital visitors with disabilities.
 See exhibits A-D at the bottom of the above link for required remedial action in the areas of barrier removal, patient complaints, effective communication and service animals.

 - Addiction and Substance Abuse Treatment

-Addiction, Recovery and the ADA - New England ADA Center This PowerPoint pdf discusses addiction to drugs and alcohol and what is covered under the ADA.
+The ADA, Addiction and Recovery - 2019 - ADA National Network This factsheet discusses addiction to drugs and alcohol and what is covered under the ADA.

 Drug Addiction and Federal Disability Rights Laws 2018 - U.S. Department of Health and Human Services (HHS) Drug addiction, including an addiction to opioids, is a disability under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and Section 1557 of the Affordable Care Act, when the drug addiction substantially limits a major life activity.
 This document discusses when a drug addiction is considered a disability under federal disability rights law.

 Opioid Use - Non Discrimination and Opioid Use Disorder 2018 - U.S. Department of Health and Human Services (HHS) Discriminatory barriers in health and human services programs, including opioid use disorder treatment and recovery programs, can delay and prevent people with an opioid use disorder from getting the help and support they need.
 This document discusses the protections that may extend to individuals in recovery from an opioid use disorder if they are members of a protected group.